 Every effort has been made to provide clear procedures and guidelines for a mission-oriented delivery of advancement.
 Its administration, however, largely takes place locally.
 Therefore, volunteer advancement administrators should always consult first with the district and council—the district advancement chair, district executive, council advancement chair, or the council’s professional staff advisor for advancement.
 These officials can provide many answers and a certain level of interpretation.

 Note that the National Advancement Program Team addresses many questions through its Twitter feed (@AdvBSA) and through the e-newsletter, Advancement News.
 To subscribe to Advancement News, send your name, email, and council name to email@example.com.

 For recommendations or suggested corrections to this publication, or for questions that cannot be handled locally, send a message to firstname.lastname@example.org, or mail them to Pilots and Program Development Department, S272, Boy Scouts of America, 1325 West Walnut Hill Lane, P.O.
 Box 152079, Irving, Texas 75015-2079.

-Suggestions for new merit badges should be directed to email@example.com.
+Suggestions for new merit badges, or suggested updates to existing ones, should be directed to email@example.com.